Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and technical details:

-A sorted list can be used to improve the search technique for finding an item in the list.
-By starting with the middle item, we can reduce the search space by half each time, making it more efficient than sequential search.
-The process involves comparing the target item with the pivot (middle) item, and then deciding which part of the list to ignore based on the comparison.
-If the item is less than or equal to the pivot, we look at the left side; otherwise, we look at the right side.
-This process is repeated until we find the item or determine that it's not in the list.
-The pseudocode for binary search involves splitting the list into two parts based on the comparison and then repeating the process with the new sublist.
-Binary search has been shown to be faster than sequential search in this example, reducing the number of comparisons needed from 6 to 3.
-This highlights the efficiency of binary search, but it's worth noting that this is not always true for all cases, and comparing the speed of two algorithms requires further analysis.
+A sorted list of items can be searched more efficiently using binary search, which takes advantage of the fact that the items are already sorted.
+By starting with the middle item of the list, we can quickly eliminate half of the remaining items from consideration.
+The algorithm works by recursively splitting the list into two halves until only one item remains, which is then reported as found.
+Pseudocode for binary search involves comparing an item to the pivot (middle item) and determining whether to split the list based on the comparison.
+There are three scenarios: the pivot is greater than the item, in which case we ignore its left half; the pivot is less than the item, in which case we ignore its right half; or the pivot equals the item, in which case we report it and terminate the search.
+The binary search algorithm reduces the number of comparisons needed to find an item from 6 (sequential search) to only 3 (in this example), making it faster for large sorted lists.
+This technique is based on the observation that a sorted list allows us to make educated guesses about the location of an item, without having to examine every individual element.
+By using binary search, we can efficiently locate items in sorted lists, making it a valuable algorithm for many applications.

 ---